-After spending about eleven hours playing the closed beta of the Mighty Quest for Epic Loot, I can safely say that I don't recommend jumping in.
-At this stage players are getting access to what is supposedly an unfinished product, but it's still a product that Ubisoft are asking you to pay for on Steam and one that seems to have issues built right into its design philosophy.
+After spending about eleven hours playing the closed beta of The Mighty Quest for Epic Loot, I can safely say that I don't recommend jumping in.
+At this stage, players are getting access to what is supposedly an unfinished product, but it's still a product that Ubisoft is asking you to pay for on Steam and one that seems to have issues built right into its design philosophy.

 The one good thing I can say about Mighty Quest is that I'm running into very few bugs or issues.
-I've had annoyances where alt-tabbing crashes the game (which is particularly annoying seeing as accessing the in-game store actually takes you to an out of game website...
-And crashes the game) and where sound just disappears, but these have been infrequent.
-Content has worked as advertised, I've been able to log on and play every time I wanted to (or didn't) and multiplayer functionality seems to be working as intended.
+I've had annoyances where alt-tabbing crashes the game (which is particularly annoying, seeing as accessing the in-game store actually takes you to an out-of-game website...
+And crashes the game) and where the sound just disappears, but these have been infrequent.
+The content has worked as advertised, I've been able to log on and play every time I wanted to (or didn't), and multiplayer functionality seems to be working as intended.

-The premise of the game is a mix of Diablo-esque dungeon crawler and a pseudo-tower defence game.
+The premise of the game is a mix of Diablo-Esque dungeon crawling and a pseudo-tower defense game.
 It's a game of two halves where you build a personal castle and storm the castles of other players.
-The idea is that the super rich fled into the sky and have hidden their riches away in trap ridden forts.
+The idea is that the super-rich fled into the sky and have hidden their riches away in trap-ridden forts.
 You are given a castle of your own to defend and the ability to attempt to siege the castles of others.

 The game's campaign is built up of a number of worlds, each with a different level range.
-Each world has a number of developer made levels (the first world is all developer made, later worlds have only a few) and a whole bunch of user created dungeons.
-Hover your mouse over a castle and you can find out its level, defence rating, number of traps, reward, how many heroes have failed and a bit more.
+Each world has a number of developer-made levels (the first world is all developer-made, and later worlds have only a few) and a whole bunch of user-created dungeons.
+Hover your mouse over a castle, and you can find out its level, defense rating, number of traps, reward, how many heroes have failed, and a bit more.
 It's useful information that's well presented.
-The castles themselves suffer from a lack of variety though, and from being purposefully annoying.
-Storming a castle is rarely fun as the creator usually just puts enemy types together in the most irritating way in order to try and stop you.
+The castles themselves suffer from a lack of variety, though, and from being purposefully annoying.
+Storming a castle is rarely fun, as the creator usually just puts enemy types together in the most irritating way in order to try and stop you.
 After all, why wouldn't they?
-There's not enough incentive to put together a well made dungeon, or to make it fun to play.
-You have the ability to rate the creation afterwards, but a castle is a way of protecting your stash so getting good reviews has no impact.
+There's not enough incentive to put together a well-made dungeon or to make it fun to play.
+You have the ability to rate the creation afterward, but a castle is a way of protecting your stash so getting good reviews has no impact.

 The repetition is further increased by the loot.